tsalb/intro-to-lwc/README.md

 </template>
 ```

+If you get stuck here, branch `exercise-2` has the answer(s).
+From now on every following exercise branch will contain the answers to the previous step.
+You can click [here](https://github.com/tsalb/intro-to-lwcs/tree/exercise-2#parent-to-child---accessing-public-properties) to go to the next branch and section.

 #### Parent to Child - Accessing public properties
 ====================
 <!-- Psuedo-spoiler tags can be formed like this.
 Line break is required! -->